 to the Congress of the Philippines

-“Toward New Beginning”
+“Toward New Beginnings”

-Specifically, it should be a new beginning for Mindanao, a new beginning for the economy, a new beginning for integrity in government, and a new beginning for the country.
+It should be a new beginning for Mindanao, a new beginning for the economy, a new beginning for integrity in government, and a new beginning for the country.
 It will also be a new beginning for the presidency.

 Mindanao has traditionally been called the Land of Promise.
 This romantic name has always been a one-way affair.
 The rest of the country has always expected Mindanao to fulfill its promises to them.
 It is now time for the rest of the country to fulfill its promises to Mindanao.
-We should now convert Mindanao into the Land of Fulfillment.
+[Applause] We should now convert Mindanao into the Land of Fulfillment.

-This is why the government had to neutralize the attempt of the Moro Islamic Liberation Front to amputate the southern parts of the country away from the organic whole and to convert them into an independent Muslim state.
-They were winning their war of territorial encroachment simply because the previous government refused to fight, pretending that it wasn’t happening.
-In fact, the MILF had already occupied and hoisted their flag over large territories in Mindanao–in at least 46 camps–under the nose of the preceding administration, which was either naive enough to tolerate them or too timid to stop them.
+This is why the government had to neutralize the attempt of the Moro Islamic Liberation Front [MILF] to amputate the southern parts of the country away from the organic whole and to convert them into an independent Muslim state.
+They were winning their war of territorial encroachment simply because the previous administration refused to fight, pretending that it wasn’t happening.
+In fact, the MILF had already occupied and hoisted their flag over large territories in Mindanao—in at least 46 camps—under the nose of the preceding administration, which was either naive enough to tolerate them or too timid to stop them.

 In contrast, my government was decisive enough to expel them.
 As President, I could not just stand by while the rebels ate up more and more of the country’s territory they were not elected to govern.
 When I took office, I swore to preserve and defend the Constitution.
-It was my solemn duty under that Constitution to repel the armed rebellion and to defend the sovereignty and integrity of the republic.
+It was my solemn duty under that Constitution to repel the armed rebellion and to defend the sovereignty and integrity of this republic.
+[Applause]

 The MILF could not be talked out of their position, whether territorial or ideological.
-They said that their goal of secession was non-negotiable.
+They said that their goal of secession was nonnegotiable.
 Well, neither is the sovereignty and integrity of the republic.
 No one can challenge that proposition by force of arms and get away with it.

 It would have been quieter if the conflict could be resolved by an exchange of words rather than by an exchange of fire.
 But whenever words were tried in the past, in the name of so-called peace but which in reality was appeasement, the rebels simply used the peace talks as an opportunity for arms buildup, for troop recruitment and training, for deployment, for territorial consolidation, and for enlarging their threat to the republic.

 There would have been a larger space for tolerance if they had pushed their cause in the open marketplace for ideas.
-But instead, they built up an army and used their firepower to force their separatist aims on an unwilling people.
+But instead, they built up an army and used their firepower to force their separatist aims on our unwilling people.